-- 1. Individual students may make application to the Centre for Liberal and General Studies to substitute subjects which the Centre judges to be appropriate alternatives to those required in the General Education Program. - 2.
-The Centre for Liberal and General Studies may grant exemption from all or part of the General Education requirements, either individually or collectively, to undergraduates entering the University with advanced standing. - 3.
-Students who come to the University already possessing a degree accepted as valid by the University would be exempt from the General Education Program, which applies only to first degrees. - 4.
-Students may apply to substitute "previous learning" for part or all of the General Education Program requirement if they have successfully completed one full year of undergraduate education and had five or more years of experience in full time employment or five or more years experience in some endeavour after formal schooling.
+- 1. Individual students may make application to the Centre for Liberal and General Studies to substitute subjects which the Centre judges to be appropriate alternatives to those required in the General Education Program. - The Centre for Liberal and General Studies may grant exemption from all or part of the General Education requirements, either individually or collectively, to undergraduates entering the University with advanced standing or having completed appropriate subjects at a tertiary institution. - 3.
+Students entering the University having completed two year's equivalent full-time study at a university, institute of technology or college of advanced education are exempt from either the Category A or Category B requirement of the General Education Program, depending on the course the student enters.